isomerpages/mlaw-acd/_regulated-dealers/renewal.md

 #### <a id="I Need Help with Renewal"></a> I Need Help with Renewal
 <a href="/files/Helplines_20240301.pdf" target="_blank"><img src="/images/helplines_20240301.png"></a>

-* If you face any technical issues when using GoBusiness Licensing Portal, you may wish to refer to the [GoBusiness Licensing Portal webpage](https://www.gobusiness.gov.sg/licences){:target="_blank"} or contact [GoBusiness Licensing Portal Helpdesk] (https://www.gobusiness.gov.sg/contact-us/){:target="_blank"}.
+* If you face any technical issues when using GoBusiness Licensing Portal, you may wish to refer to the [GoBusiness Licensing Portal webpage](https://www.gobusiness.gov.sg/licences){:target="_blank"} or contact [GoBusiness Licensing Portal Helpdesk](https://www.gobusiness.gov.sg/contact-us/){:target="_blank"}.